fflamerie/zotero_easy/docs/zotero_easy_HANDOUT.md

 #### Recommendation 2: anticipate standards

-Find out about the minimum requirements for bibliographic writing in your field of research.
+Find out about the minimum requirements for citation writing in your field of research.
 Do you need to record the original date, place and commercial publisher for each book?
 If so, look them up and record them at the same time as you create the corresponding item in your Zotero library.

 #### Recommendation 3: don't procrastinate